gdsbook/book/data/sandiego/README.md

-# San Diego Tract data
+# San Diego ACS'17 Census tracts

 This dataset contains an extract of 2017 ACS Census Tracts for the San Diego metropolitan area.